See the current processing times for dealing and plan examination.

 The data available contains South Australia's property sales records from 1 January 1993.
 New records are provided to licensees each week.

-The Licensee is required to pay Land Services SA (LSSA) a royalty of 12.5% of all commercialisation revenue earned by the licensee during the term of the VAR licence.
+The Licensee is required to pay Land Services SA (LSSA) an establishment fee and a set licence fee (calculated on the amount of Wholesale Sales Data provided) during the term of the VAR licence.

 Applying for a VAR licence is a two stage process: